aperiodic/air-liners/README.md

 the sketch again, this file WILL BE ERASED.
 It's up to you to look at each mesh and give the file a meaningful name if you want to keep it.

+While the Makerbot replicator I'm using to print these doesn't take .obj files, the .obj format is a simple format that is widely parseable by 3D editors and such.
+I just load it up in blender, tweak scales a little if I need to, and then export to STL and print.

 ## License

 Copyright © 2012 Dan Lidral-Porter